4d/docs/website/translated_docs/es/Desktop/building.md

 > 4D recommends to subscribe to the Apple Developer Program to get access to Developer Certificates that are necessary to notarize applications (see below).

 #### Sobre Gatekeeper

 Gatekeeper is a security feature of OS X that controls the execution of applications downloaded from the Internet.
 If a downloaded application does not come from the Apple Store or is not signed, it is rejected and cannot be launched.

-The **Sign application** option of the 4D application builder lets you generate applications that are compatible with this option by default.
+> On Apple Silicon machines, 4D [components](#components) need to be actually signed.
+An unsigned component will generate an error at application startup ("lib4d-arm64.dylib can't be opened...").

+La opción **Firmar la aplicación** del Generador de aplicaciones de 4D le permite generar aplicaciones y componentes compatibles con esta opción por defecto.

 #### Sobre la notarización

 Application notarization is highly recommended by Apple as of macOS 10.14.5 (Mojave) and 10.15 (Catalina), since non-notarized applications deployed via the internet are blocked by default.

-In 4D v18, the [built-in signing features](#os-x-signing-certificate) have been updated to meet all of Apple's requirements to allow using the Apple notary service.
+Las [funciones de firma integradas](#os-x-signing-certificate) de 4D se han adaptado para cumplir con todos los requisitos de Apple para permitir el uso del servicio de notario de Apple.
 The notarization itself must be conducted by the developer and is independent from 4D (note also that it requires installing Xcode).
 Please refer to [this 4D blog post](https://blog.4d.com/how-to-notarize-your-merged-4d-application/) that provides a step-by-step description of the notarization process.

 For more information on the notarization concept, please refer to [this page on the Apple developer website](https://developer.apple.com/documentation/xcode/notarizing_your_app_before_distribution/customizing_the_notarization_workflow).